Address correspondence to geoff . fischer @ veri . co . nz (remove spaces)

 I do not share the conviction of the pundits that the failure of the left can be solely or even largely attributed to its curious liason with Kim Dotcom.
 Dotcom himself has been quoted as saying "I take full responsibility for this loss tonight because the brand Kim Dotcom was poison for what we were trying to achieve, and I did not see that before and it only became apparent to me in the last couple of weeks." and most commentators have taken him at his word.
 There are few things more convincing than a heartfelt mea culpa.
 But even an allegation supported by a confession should still be subject to scrutiny.
 John Key is happy to lay blame for the humiliation of the left at the palatial door of his personal bete noire and Dotcom, who has an ego to match his physique, naturally sees himself as the principal actor in the electoral farce.
 But other factors, and other possibilities, need to be considered.
 The more visceral revelation of the Australian "random decapitation plot" might have had a bearing on the outcome of an election in which mass surveillance by the state and its purported justification, international terrorism, was a significant issue.
 Elections are won by appeals to fear and greed, and much fear was generated among the New Zealand public by the Australian story of an Islamist plot to carry out random killings on city streets.
 In such a climate, many voters, including the liberals and left-wingers, swing towards more authoritarian right-wing policies.
 That is just one possible factor which should be considered in any objective analysis of the election.
 It is simplistic to say that it was all the doing of Kim Dotcom and the odds are that even without the Dotcom factor in the electoral equation, the left would have been defeated.

 New Zealanders over the age of 60 will have noted the uncannny resemblance between the Kim Dotcom campaign and the political theatrics of the young Tim Shadbolt.
 Dotcom is an opportunist, an egoist and a showman.
 His saving grace is that unlike the politicians to whome we have grown accustomed, he is candid, genuine and doesn't take himself too seriously.
 Those characteristics have him treading a fine line between ingenuousness and immaturity.
 The "f* John Key" episode was reminiscent of radical student politics and politicians - amusing to some but off-putting to many more.
 John Key was on the mark when he dubbed the Dotcom campaign a "sound and light show".
 As a piece of theatre it was sometimes amusing, occasionally distasteful, and often seriously informative.
 Many were happy to watch the show without any intention of casting a vote for the Internet-Mana party.
 Those of us who were not impressed by his wealth still owe him a debt for lifting the lid on the ugly goings on within the New Zealand political system.
 Without Kim Dotcom, John Banks would never have been brought to justice.
-(Credit must also go to retired accountant Graham McCready who initiated the prosecution of John Banks for corrupt practice, after the New Zealand Police, which had become deeply involved in the government-led cover-up of political corruption, refused to bring a case against Banks).
-The sad fact is that it took an outsider to expose the web of corruption which infests the New Zealand political system.
+(Credit must also go to retired accountant Graham McCready who initiated the prosecution of John Banks for corrupt practice, after the New Zealand Police, which had become entangled in the cover-up, refused to bring a case against Banks).
+The sad fact is that it took an outsider to expose the web of political corruption.

 I doubt whether Dotcom's wealth or his German origins (objections raised by Sue Bradford) seriously counted against him.
 If New Zealanders were generally suspicious of wealth as such, they would not vote for John Key, and if they were were strongly nationalist they would not support a political system which consigns New Zealand to the pocket of foreign powers such as the United States of America and the United Kingdom of England, Scotland and Northern Ireland.
 Which brings us to the last and best outcome of the general election: the one million who boycotted a corrupt and degenerate electoral system by choosing not to vote.
 The challenge now will be to develop positive alternative modes of social and political organisation.